Liouville hypersurfaces and connect sum cobordisms: Introduction

+\begin{thm} Let $k$ and $n$ be positive integers.
+Then the contact manifold determined by the open book whose page is $(\disk^{*}S^{n},-\lambda_{std})$ and whose monodromy is $\tau^{-k}$ is not exactly symplectically fillable. \end{thm}

+The above generalizes the well-known case $n=1$, whence the contact manifold described is an overtwisted lens space, and the case $k=1$ originally due to Bourgeois and van Koert \cite{BK:Stabilize}.

 A theorem of Seidel asserts that the square of a generalized Dehn twist along $S^{2}$ is smoothly isotopic to the identity mapping.
-In Section \ref{Sec:DehnTwist} we make use of his proof \cite[Lemma 6.3]{Seidel2} as well as some homotopy theoretic results of Adams \cite{Adams} and James-Whitehead \cite{James} to enhance this theorem.
+In Section \ref{Sec:DehnTwist} we make use of his proof \cite[Lemma 6.3]{Seidel2} as well as some classic homotopy theoretic results \cite{Adams, James} to enhance this theorem.